National Zoo and Conservation Biology Institute (NZCBI)

 McShea, William, Ecology Researcher.
 B.A.
 (1977) Bucknell University; M.S.
 (1981) University of New Hampshire; Ph.D.
 (1985) State University of New York, Binghamton.
 Research specialties: Wildlife management, ecology of non-game animals, surveys of mammals and birds, conservation of deer, citizen science-pollinator and invasive plant surveys, temperate forest dynamics, forest tree demographics, forest seed production, conservation in Southeast Asia and China; Surveys of large mammals in Asia; warm season grass restoration.
 Contact: McSheaW@si.edu

-Power, Michael, Research Nutritionist.
+Power, Michael, Animal Scientist.
 B.S.
 (1978) University of California, San Diego; M.A.
 (1983), Ph.D.
 (1991) University of California, Berkeley.
-Research specialties: Energetics and nutrition of primates and small mammals; lactation.
+Research specialties: Energetics and nutrition of primates and small mammals; lactation and milk composition; maternal and child health.
 Contact: PowerM@si.edu

 Rodriguez-Clark, Kate, Population Ecologist, B.S.
 (1992) and B.A.
 (1993) Stanford University; M.Phil.
 (1995) Cambridge University; Ph.D.
 (2002) Princeton University.
 Research specialties: Population management (particularly group management), agroforestry habitat protection.
 Contact: Rodriguez-ClarkKM@si.edu